NazarSak/falsch-parker/README.md

 yarn
 ```

-Create `.env.local` and copy there the content from `.env.local.example` with values replaced by real ones.
+Create `.env.local` and copy there the content from `.env.local.example` with values replaced by the real ones.

 Then just run the project:
 ```bash